 Political Zionism is the idea that the Jewish people have not only the authority, but also the responsibility to act as their own Messiah, and bring themselves back to the land of Israel by their own power and strength.
 This idea first took hold around 1896, as advocated by Theodore Herzl in his book, Der Judenstaadt (The Jewish State).

 While there is still a lot of anti-Jewish sentiment in the Christian world, things began to change after the Holocaust.
 After a third of world Jewry died, the Jews began to campaign for their own state in the land of Israel, and world public opinion shifted in favor of a Jewish state.
-American Evangelical Christians have been among the strongest supporters in this regard, and this trend makes more sense if we understand about what are called the Two Houses of Israel.
+American Evangelical Christians have been among the strongest supporters in this regard, and this trend makes more sense if we understand the Two Houses of Israel.

-As we show in the study Nazarene Israel, the Original Faith of the Apostles, there were originally twelve tribes in Israel.
+As we show in the study Nazarene Israel, the Original Faith of the Apostles, there were originally twelve tribes of Israel.
 These twelve tribes began to segregate into two camps during the era of Judges.
 While there was a great deal of animosity and fighting, there was also a natural family affinity between the two houses.

 The northern ten tribes were called by a few different names, including the house of Israel, also called the house of Ephraim, and Joseph.
 These ten tribes were taken into captivity by Assyria around 732 BCE for gross violations of the Torah of Moshe (the Law of Moses).
 As we show in Nazarene Israel and other studies, the Scripture prophecies tell us that these lost Ephraimites would start to reappear around 1998 CE, with other advances in 2017.
 Yet the largest contingent of the Ephraimites would not realize who they were until after the tribulation and Armageddon (circa 2048-2049).